Reopened Wynn Resorts will have thermal cameras, masks, CEO says

 The new health and safety guidelines rely “on the best available science on sanitization methods in consultation with professional infectious disease experts,” Maddox said.
 The company plans to refine the plan as it continues to get updates from experts.

-— The Las Vegas Strip should begin to reopen “with extensive safety measures” in mid- to late May, as long as the state is in line with benchmarks.
+■ The Las Vegas Strip should start to reopen “with extensive safety measures” in mid- to late May if the state is in line with benchmarks.

 Maddox also expects many Nevada hospitals will issue “significant layoffs as they bleed money during this time.”
-He suggested they begin elective surgeries while retaining capacity for COVID-19 patients.
+He suggested they start elective surgeries while keeping capacity for COVID-19 patients.

 While Maddox believes the main obstacle for Nevada during this crisis is ensuring widespread testing, he expects that will happen “over the coming weeks,” with state, medical community, task force and resort industry leaders “all focused on ways to vastly enhance testing.”